alpine-hodler/web/pkg/coinbase/README.md

 ### Custom Connector

-If you want don't want to add the auth variables through the environment, you can add them with a custom connector.
+If you don't want to pass the auth variables through the environment, you can pass them inline with a custom connector.

 ```go
 client := coinbase.NewClient(func() *coinbase.Client {